-You have a virtual cocktail of hormones raging through your brain when you get infatuated like this, and it creates a whole new reality where you can’t stop thinking about the memories of the other person.
+You have a virtual cocktail of hormones raging through your brain when you get infatuated in your relationship, and it creates a whole new reality where you can’t stop thinking about the memories of the other person.

-Why can’t I get him out of my head? – Reason 3: Suppression makes it worse…
+Can’t get him out of your head? – Reason 3: Suppression makes it worse…

 So by now you’re probably wondering how you wound up so obsessed with this guy, right?
-Well, for you to understand how it works, let’s do a quick experiment:
+Well, for you to understand how it works, let’s do a quick experiment in thinking: